 I don’t know if you can print this, but I write the day after I received my subscription copy of FT with the tale of Richard Parker’s death by cannibalism and the coincidences which crop up whenever his name is mentioned.

 Last night feeling a little under the weather, I read my FT from cover to cover, which is not my usual practice.
 Then I fell asleep.
-Also against my usual practice, I stayed in until past 11 AM whereupon I was roused by a phone call from a friend, asking me to help him compose a letter to his employer, Dudley’s, with whom he is in dispute over the withholding of sick pay.
-After composing and mailing said letter we went along to a local advice centre in order to find out exactly what the legal position was.
+Also against my usual practice, I stayed in until past 11 AM whereupon I was roused by a phone call from a friend, asking me to help him compose a letter to his employer, Dudley’s, with whom he is in a dispute over the withholding of sick pay.
+After composing and mailing said letter we went along to a local advice center in order to find out exactly what the legal position was.

-During the course of the interview my pal was told that his employer.
-Terry Dudley, was riding roughshod over accepted legal procedures.
-Then we went for coffee, and a discussion on the mind set of the boss classes ensued.
-“Well, I reckon this riding roughshod over legal procedures is in his blood” said my friend.
+During the course of the interview, my pal was told that his employer.
+Terry Dudley was riding roughshod over accepted legal procedures.
+Then we went for coffee, and a discussion on the mindset of the boss classes ensued.
+“Well, I reckon this riding roughshod over legal procedures is in his blood,” said my friend.
 “This guy is into tracing his ancestors, and one of his ancestors was a sea captain who was done for eating a cabin boy without drawing lots…..”

-My pal wasn’t a FT reader (though I reckon he will be now!) and the relevant issue of FT was not yet in the shops.
+My pal wasn’t an FT reader (though I reckon he will be now!) and the relevant issue of FT was not yet in the shops.
 I’m willing to bet this is not the only Richard Parker-based coincidence letter you receive.